jensstein/oandbackup/FAQ.md

     [ ] Allow any app to access your remotes
         WARNING: This will allow any app to read and write any path on any configured remote.

+"Enable Content Provider Preview" is the necessary part to allow to make the whole provider available in the sidebar of the directory selection.
+"Declare as local provider" might also be necessary, at least it doesn't hurt.

+Then you connect by choosing a remote backup directory via the provider entry in the DocumentsUI directory selector.

+<details><summary>Click here to show more details (collection of some old messages) ...</summary>

+from Harald = hg42 on github = hg42x on Telegram

+this is a loose collection of messages I wrote on Telegram about the topic (partly edited and rearranged):

+> rsync vs rclone

+rsync uses another rsync on the remote side, then the two rsyncs move the data.
+So the remote rsync must be listening on a port or the local rsync must be able to start the remote via ssh.

+Instead rclone can use the protocols of a lot of remote "file systems", like Google Drive, sftp, whatever to connect to them.
+It can "mount" these file systems or "sync" them or list files or stream data to/from a file etc.

+RCX / extRact is a frontend to rclone.
+With rclone you have control over when you mount and unmount the remote directory.
+The UIs do this on their own, I am not sure if they keep the mount correctly while it is used...
+At least with RCX I had a feeling, that it uses a timeout

+> Is it somehow possible to back up to a remote storage?
+For example directly back up to my PC via cable or via FTP or similar

+usually the basic intent of this question is, to avoid storing data on the device first (e.g. no space left?) and then sync.
+So you want to "mount" a remote directory to the device and use this.

+my last test was with [extRact](https://github.com/newhinton/extRact) (a successor of RCX, which also works but seems to be unmaintained for some time)

+I didn't use it lately, so I don't know about the current state.

+You need to change some settings to make it work with SAF.

+...

 "Enable Content Provider Preview" is the necessary part to allow to select the extRact entry in the sidebar of the directory selection.
 "Declare as local provider" might also be necessary, at least it doesn't hurt.

 Then you connect by choosing a remote backup directory via the extRact entry in the DocumentsUI directory selector.

 It works, but it's still suboptimal.
 Especially getting the list of backups takes a looong time.
 And it probably reads it more often than necessary (e.g. while running backups on each deltetion of old directories).